 New federal standards aim to make manufactured homes more efficient

-SAM BRASCH, BYLINE: Manufactured homes have historically been one of the country's most affordable housing options, but they often come with a big drawback.
-That's because drafty walls and poor insulation can push up energy costs for the residents.
-While new federal standards aim to make some of these manufactured homes more efficient, Colorado Public Radio's Sam Brasch reports not everyone is happy with them.
+One of the upsides of manufactured homes is affordability.
+But a downside has often been poor energy efficiency, thanks to drafty walls and poor insulation.
+New federal standards aim to make some manufactured homes more efficient.
+And as Colorado Public Radio's Sam Brasch reports, not everyone is happy about that.

 ANGELA MARIA ORTIZ ROA: She just wants to say hi to you.

-BRASCH: Visit Angela Maria Ortiz Roa's home in Boulder, Colo., you're met with unbridled enthusiasm from her dog, Poma.
+SAM BRASCH, BYLINE: Visit Angela Maria Ortiz Roa's home in Boulder, Colo. - you're met with unbridled enthusiasm from her dog, Poma.

 ORTIZ ROA: (Laughter) This is ridiculous.